Doonesbury by Garry Trudeau for June 07, 2015

 12. Missing large

-kaylowe almost 9 years ago
+kaylowe over 9 years ago

 When have any of your 50 yrs. of government assistance programs worked for anything but to replicate themselves?
 Generation upon generation dependent on government assistance, even though they are physically capable as you or I of holding a job.